AmitKumarDas/Decisions/blogs/thinking_in_types.md

 ```

 ### Does above make any difference?
 The difference in above thought process is what this article is all about.
-The very approach towards this thinking makes a
+The very approach of modelling collections as
-lot of difference.
+custom types makes a lot of difference.
 It makes your software simple yet effective.
-In my opinion this is the foundation to build software
+In my opinion this is the foundation to
-that can be better maintained, is easy to unit test, and is easy to extend without injecting bugs.
+build software that can be better maintained, is easy to unit test, and is easy to extend without injecting bugs.

 _How can we be so sure of above's advantages?_
-We talked about considering the collections of objects as first class objects themselves.
-Let us park this thought for a
+We talked about considering the collections of objects as typed objects.
+To understand the full benefits, let us park collections for a moment and try to think about conditions.

-moment and try to think about conditions.
+In general, when we hit a conditional requirement, we developers start to write _if else_ clauses.
+This is one of the

-In general, when we hit a conditional requirement, we developers start to write if else clauses.
-This is one of the shortest
+shortest keywords in any programming language that creates wonder.
+I bet a condition based keyword will have more occurences
-keywords in any programming language that creates wonder.
-I bet a condition based keyword will have more occurences than that
+than that of loops.
+Getting back to our mode of thinking in objects, can these conditions be treated as first class citizens?
-of loops.
-Getting back to our mode of thinking in objects, can these conditions be treated as objects?
+In other words should we define custom type to represent a condition?

-For the impatient, the solution lies in composing these collection objects along with conditional objects to arrive at
+In my opinion, solution lies in composing these collection types along with conditional types to arrive at writing logic that
-writing logic that is simple to maintain.
+is very effective and yet is simple to maintain.

-### Creating your own conditionals i.e. object to represent a condition
+### Creating your own conditionals i.e. custom type to represent a condition
-This is again about thinking conditions as first class citizens.
-As I have said earlier, the trick lies in decoupling
+Why?
+This ensures decoupling conditions from loop based logic. _(Remember that we have also tried to move the loops into
-conditions from above loop based custom objects.
-Let us resort to some code samples to understand.
+custom defined types i.e. collection types.)_ Let us resort to some code samples to understand better.

 ```go
 // Predicate abstracts evaluating storage based condition